SHOW-UNAN(祥雲庵)

 Tea utensils are considered precious works of art, so this small step helps avoid accidental scratches.

-Wedding rings, of course, may be kept on—please don’t worry if they cannot be removed.
+Weddings rings may be kept on, of course—please don’t worry if they cannot be removed.

 3. Perfume